NT Stamp Duty Calculator

 Need to calculate stamp duty for another state?
 Use our all-states stamp duty calculator, which covers NSW, VIC, QLD, SA, WA, TAS, ACT, and NT in a single tool.
 Each state has different rates, thresholds, and concessions — Northern Territory is one of the few jurisdictions without a foreign buyer surcharge.

 NT stamp duty on conveyances is charged by the Territory Revenue Office on the dutiable value of any property purchase.
-The NT uses a single graduated formula rather than discrete brackets — rates rise smoothly with the dutiable value, capping out at 5.95% above $5 million.
+For values under $525,000 the NT uses a graduated formula rather than discrete brackets, so duty rises smoothly with the price.
+From $525,000 to $3 million duty is a flat 4.95% of the whole price; from $3 million to $5 million it is 5.75%; and above $5 million it is 5.95%.
 Owner-occupiers and investors pay the same standard rates on established dwellings.

 NT stamp duty is payable within 60 days of the dutiable transaction.
 Your conveyancer normally pays the Territory Revenue Office at settlement using funds drawn from your loan and deposit.
 Late payment attracts interest and penalty tax under the Taxation Administration Act (NT).